ilayn/harold/docs/index.rst

 It implements operations to create, manipulate, and analyse dynamic models for feedback control systems.

-In addition to this documentation, you can also find Jupyter notebooks inside the code repository located on GitHub under ``notebooks`` folder.
+In addition to this documentation, you can also find Jupyter notebooks under ``notebooks`` folder.

 Contents:
 ---------

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3

    intro
    preflight